Gomal River

-The river lends its name to the Gomal University in Dera Ismail Khan and the like-named Gomal District in Paktika Province.
+Gomal University in Dera Ismail Khan and Gomal District in Afghanistan's Paktika province are named after the river.

 Etymology

 The name Gomal is thought to have derived from the river Gomati, which is mentioned in the Rigveda.

 Course

 Gomal River's headwaters are located in the northern part of Paktika Province, southeast of the city of Ghazni.
 The springs which form the headwaters of the Gomal's main branch emerge above the fort at Babakarkol in Katawaz, a district in Paktika inhabited by Ghilji Pashtuns from the Kharoti and Sulaimankhel clans.
 The Gomal's other branch, the "Second Gomal", joins the main channel about 14 miles below its source.
 The Gomal flows southeast through the eastern Ghilji country before entering Khyber Pakhtunkhwa, Pakistan.

 Within Pakistan, the Gomal River forms the boundary between South Waziristan and Balochistan.
-After approximately 110 miles from its source, it merges with the Zhob River, its major tributary, near Khajuri Kach.
+Approximately 110 miles from its source, it merges with the Zhob River, its major tributary, near Khajuri Kach.

 It is about 100 miles from the Zhob River to the Indus River.
 The river enters the Gomal Valley in Tank District at a place known as Girdavi, which is inhabited by the Miani Pashtuns.
 It is mainly here that the water of Gomal is used to cultivate the lands in the Gomal Valley through Zam System (Rod Kohi).
 The river passes then through the Damaan plain in Kulachi Tehsil and later on through Dera Ismail Khan Tehsil.
 It joins the Indus River 20 miles south of the city of Dera Ismail Khan.